section-engineering-education/engineering-education/articles/an-introduction-to-cicd-tools/index.md

 ![Jenkins cycle view](/engineering-education/an-introduction-to-cicd-tools/jenkinspipe.png)

 The following steps illustrate the generic approach of implementing Jenkins:
-This article assumes that you have prior understanding of implementing CI/CD tools and thereby reinforces on that knowledge to adequately provide a step-by-step approach to using one.
+This article assumes that you have a prior understanding of implementing CI/CD tools and thereby reinforces that knowledge to adequately provide a step-by-step approach to using one.

 To use Jenkins with your software, you can either build a git repository or use an existing one for your CI/CD.
-The development team is in charge of comitting the code to the Dev-Branch.
+The development team is in charge of committing the code to the Dev-Branch.

 When changes are adequately committed to the Dev-Branch, Jenkins can download the source code from Github and have it mapped to a job that is configured for a particular role.
 Once a job is configured, you must ensure that continuous integration and continuous development are completed for the job/task.

-On successful completion of a job, Jenkins will fetch the code from the Github repository, then it starts the task's commit process.
+On successful completion of a job, Jenkins will fetch the code from the Github repository, and then it starts the task's commit process.
 Jenkins will proceed to a new phase called the task's construct phase.

 The task construct phase is the phase where Jenkins will compile the code and have it deployed after the DevOps team merges it to the Master branch, then the code is now ready for deployment.